belindav8567/about-belinda/README.md

 _**Highschool of Telecommunication Art and Technology**_

 >Hello my name is Belinda, and I'm a junior at HSTAT.
 Junior year is going well so far and I hope to do well in every class.
 One of my favorite subjects is history.
 I'm not in any school teams nor in any clubs.

+Activities:
+ * Sleeping
+ * Playing games
+   * Black ops 3
+   * Destiny
+   * Overwatch
+   * Darksouls 3
+ * Listening to music
+   * Rock
+   * Spanish

  Schedule

   * Period 1: SEP